Educational Articles: Arch Stability

 Posted By Marty Hughes, DC

 In this short video, Dr. Ray McClanahan, a sports podiatrist at Northwest Foot and Ankle and the inventor of Correct Toes, demonstrates true, anatomically correct foot position and posture.
 Dr. Ray discusses the effects of conventional footwear on foot arch stability and how some common shoe design features actually work against the inherent strength of the foot to deform and destabilize.
-Learn more about natural foot structure...
+Learn more about natural foot structure and posture in...
 Read more

 Pronation vs. Overpronation